CIS-566-Fall-2023/hw02-jellyfish/README.md

 Let's get into the breakdown:

 ## Head and Body
 I began with primitive spheres and added noise to make the shape more organic.
+Remeshing the head and body into triangles also made the connection between the two spheres seem more natural.

 <img height="400" alt="headbody" src="/head_body.png">

 ## Abdomen
 Working off of Houdini Playground techniques, I used a for-loop to create the bee abdomen.

 First, I created the shape of one section of the abdomen by modifying a torus.

 I then used Houdini's loop nodes to duplicate the shape and stack them on top of each other, creating the full abdomen.
 The overall structure was created by bending and tapering the duplicated toruses.

 <img height="400" alt="butt" src="/bee_butt.png">